- Are you anxious that your child isn't living up to their potential, but you're not sure how to support them?

 Cost & Registration

-$299 per family (a set of parents and/or guardians).
-Space is limited, so please let us know right away that you’d like to reserve a spot.
+$199 per family (a set of parents and/or guardians).
+Space is limited, so please let us know right away if you would like to reserve a spot.
 To reserve your spot, please register here (all major credit cards accepted):

 “I took the parenting course in summer 2019 and learned so much about how the developing brain, growth mindset, and the importance of modeling (as opposed to managing), and much more.
 I still have my notes and refer back to them periodically.
 I highly recommend the course for anyone interested in supporting their children as they grow into lifelong learners.”